JayLohokare/spark-googlenewsAPI-cassandra-redis/README.md

-# spark-scalable-news-sentiment

-Spark job to fetch latest news and run sentiment analysis on it
+Spark job to fetch real time / historic news and run sentiment analysis on it

+Uses NewsAPI.org for real time news feeds.

-Uses a distributed REST API call framework to make parallel API calls to achieve scalability and highly available system.
+The project uses a distributed REST API call framework based on scala to allow handling multiple news topics.

-Loads topics to fetch news for from Cassandra (Cassandra input column names should match newsapi.org API parameters).

-Uses Apache Tika for extracting data from HTML pages fetched by newsapi.org

-Uses deeplearning4j to run sentiment analysis on content fetched.
+See https://github.com/sourav-mazumder/Data-Science-Extensions for more details about the framework.

+The project uses Cassandra for metadata source and news data storage.

+To generate the Spark jar file, run -

+'''
+sbt package
+'''

+The project requires external Spark-cassandra connector jar.
+This jar is passed as a command-line argument to spark-submit

+'''
+sudo bin/spark-submit --class com.uptick.newfetch.newsfetch newsfetch_2.11-1.0.jar --master local --conf spark2.cassandra.connection.host=ENTER_CASSANDRA_IP_HERE --jars jars/spark-cassandra-connector_2.11-2.3.0.jar
+'''

+Ensure that the dependencies versions are correct.
+The project currently uses Scala 2.11 with Spark 2.3

+Once the news link is fetched from newsapi.org, the project uses various methods to extract the main article content from html pages.

+The project uses Cassandra keyspace called 'uptick'.
+The news topics are loaded from table 'cryptonews'.
+The table 'cryptonews' contains columns 'q', 'language', 'apikey' (Naming convention follows the API parameters for newsapi.org).

+The output of the application is stored in table 'mynewsapi'